January 15, 2026

 Who's Responsible for Maintaining It?

 The problem: lawyers charge $200–$500/hr to update minute books, and many small businesses simply don't bother — until something forces them to.
+A complete minute book typically costs $800–$2,500 to prepare at a law firm plus $500–$1,500/year to update.
+MinuteKeep does both for $99/year per corporation.

 What Happens If Your Minute Book Is Missing or Incomplete?